ArticlesWarewulf

 dnf config-manager --add-repo https://developer.download.nvidia.com/compute/cuda/repos/rhel9/$(arch)/cuda-rhel9.repo

-# Install the latest Nvidia driver
+# Install the latest NVIDIA driver

 dnf -y module install nvidia-driver:latest-dkms

-We can verify this installed correctly by checking for the dynamically loaded kernel
+We can verify this installed correctly by checking for the dynamically loaded kernel:

-# dkms status | grep nvidia
+dkms status | grep nvidia

 nvidia/555.42.02, 5.14.0-427.20.1.el9_4.x86_64, x86_64: installed

-to leave the container.
-Warewulf should rebuild the container once you are finished but you can run this manually to verify the container was built.
+Once you have finished installing the driver and any other applications you need, type exit to leave the container.
+Warewulf should rebuild the container once you are finished, however you can run the following command manually to verify the container was built:

 wwctl container build